catseye/Robin/doc/Tutorial.md

     7

-As of this version of Robin, there are only 4 kinds of top-level
+As of this version of Robin, there are five kinds of top-level forms:
-forms:

 *   `display` evaluates an expression and outputs the result.
 *   `define` evaluates an expression and assigns a name to it.
 *   `assert` evaluates an expression and causes the interprter to abort with a message, if the expression does not evaluate to `#t` (true).
+*   `require` behaves like `assert`, but intends to signal that a particular symbol needs to have been given a meaning.
 *   `reactor` evaluates some expressions, creates a reactor based on them, and installs it.